ryukau/VSTPlugins/docs/manual/FDN64Reverb/FDN64Reverb_en.md

     | Hadamard     | Hadamard           | No randomization                    | Good    |
     | Conference   | Conference         | No randomization                    | Good    |

-    Quality very rough indication.
+    Quality is rough indication.
 Bad means it frequently adds metallic tones to output.
 Good means almost no metallic tone.
 OK is in between good and bad.
 SFX means they sound strange as a reverb.
 Bad matrices can be used to add more effects with rotation.

 Seed